An apostrophe can be used to replace a letter (or letters). For example:|

 Words with apostrophes that replace letters are known as contractions.
 You should only use recognized ones:

-In business writing, it is highly unusual to use contractions.
-You should write all words in their full forms.
+In business writing, it is unusual to use contractions because they can make your writing look too informal.
+It is a good practice to play it safe and write all words in their full forms.